OWASP/www-project-top-10-for-large-language-model-applications/documentation/style/README.md

 ## A Note on Markdown

-Much of the content for the OWASP Top 10 for LLMs project is formatted using Markdown.
+Much of the content for the OWASP Top 10 for LLM Applications project is formatted using Markdown.
 Markdown is a lightweight markup language that allows us to create formatted text using a plain text editor.
 It is a popular choice for technical writing because it is easy to learn and use, and it can be easily converted to HTML, PDF, and